 - My code passes some cases, but not the others, why? (and it was an anonymous post!) - I couldn't get the same result as in Slide X, why?

 Bottom line: help us help you by asking informative questions!

-Overview of machine learning

-3) Classification and Nearest Neighbor Classifier (NNC)

-Theory of NNC (or an example of what are beyond this course...)
+- About this course - Overview of machine learning - 3 Classification and Nearest Neighbor Classifier (NNC) - 4 Theory of NNC (or an example of what are beyond this course...)